-Romeo and Juliet are one of William Shakespeare’s most famous plays, and for good reason.
+Romeo and Juliet is one of William Shakespeare’s most famous plays, and for good reason.
 It is a story that has captured the hearts and minds of audiences for centuries, with its depiction of passionate love and tragic consequences.

 The play follows the story of two young lovers, Romeo and Juliet, who hail from rival families in Verona, Italy.
 Their love is forbidden and comes with a high price.
 In this article, we will explore the plot, characters, and themes of this timeless classic, A Summary of Romeo and Juliet.